SNEP Watershed Grants

 Falmouth Rod & Gun Club | Childs River Dam Removal & River Restoration | $450,000

 Restore native wetland habitat in a former cranberry bog and stream habitat for brook trout and other aquatic species in Falmouth and Mashpee.
-Click here to see progress photos from this project.
+Click here for much more on this recently completed project!

 Martha’s Vineyard Commission | Permeable Reactive Barrier For Lagoon Pond | $250,000